inflowlab/Walia/PITCH.md

   Simplify wallet interactions from within Telegram.

 - [ ] **Audit Log for File Actions**
-  Display a private activity history for each user’s files.
+  Display a private activity history for each user's files.

 - [ ] **Timelock Encryption Support**
   Use [HexCapsule](https://www.hexcapsule.com/about) protocol for data to be encrypted in such a way that it can only be decrypted after a specified period has elapsed.
 This method ensures that the encrypted information remains inaccessible until the predetermined time has passed, regardless of who possesses the encrypted data.